onset/lameta/README-l10n.md

 ```

 To put "Other Documents" in at least the English PO file, but no. So I can see no way that a Translator can actually translate.
 So for now all the ids are just the English.
 Sigh again...

+"po" was the only format of lingui's three options that Crowdin could handle.